ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/overview.rst

       - String
       - Yes
     * - ``fov``
-      - Field of view of the telescope in arcminutes.
+      - Field of view of the telescope in degrees.
       - Float
       - Yes
     * - ``advanced_search_n``